CMSDAS/root-short-exercise/_episodes/02-get-root.md

 > ## Fallback solution
-> As a fallback solution you can always connect via `ssh -Y your_username@lxplus.cern.ch` to LXPLUS.
+> As a fallback solution you can always connect to LXPLUS via `ssh -Y your_username@lxplus.cern.ch`.
 The `-Y` flag enables X forwarding, which allows you to forward the output of graphics application in case you run a system with an X server such as almost all Linux distributions.
 {: .solution}

 {% include links.md %}